zachbogart/vanillin/README.md

 Get coding using community Jupyter containers ("regular cola", 😀) just the way you like 'em ("vanilla cola", 🤩).

-Makes it easier to work with Jupyter Docker containers, simplifying commands and providing a nice project template.
+A plugin for oh-my-zsh/ a repo template: makes it easier to work with Jupyter Docker containers, simplifying commands and providing a simple project template.

-## 0. Add vanillin oh-my-zsh plugin
+## Add vanillin oh-my-zsh plugin

-Using oh-my-zsh, add vanillin as a plugin.
+Using [oh-my-zsh](https://ohmyz.sh/), add vanillin as a plugin.

 Run this code in Terminal:
 ```